offen/offen/server/README.md

 make bootstrap
 ```

+This requires a `kms` server to be running in order to encrypt the operator private keys.
+If run via `docker-compose` at repository level, this happens automatically.

 **Important**: this erases all data currently stored in the local database and creates a fresh set of accounts with no event data.

 #### Run the development server